Here’s how to freeze fresh carrots to enjoy through the next several months.

 Why?
 Because if your carrots are growing well in great soil, their roots are embedded into the ground.
 They don’t want to leave.
 Thus, it will be hard to pull them out without breaking the ends.

 And breaking the end can make any carrot gardener feel like a failure.
-So, I suggest digging them up using a potato pitchfork.
+So, I suggest digging them up using a potato pitchfork like this one.

 The objective: Break up the soil around the carrots to loosen the carrot roots.
 This will help you to be able to pull up the carrot easier without breaking it.
 If you still cannot pull the carrot out, then repeat the digging process with the pitchfork again.